Boston Christmas Tree: Christmas Tree Specialist

 The Nova Scotia Department of Natural Resources Christmas Tree Specialist has the responsibility for selecting the tree each year.
 For the specialist the "tree can be elusive, the demands excessive, and the job requires remembering the locations of the best specimens in the province and persuading the people who own them to give them up for a pittance."
 The first Specialist was Tom Ernst, and he was followed in the 1990s by Peter Romkey.
 As of 2017, the Christmas Tree Extension Specialist responsible for selecting the Boston tree is Ross H. Pentz, a position he has held since 2001.

 Tree cutting and ceremony

 Before the tree is cut, each branch is individually tied to the trunk.
 It takes two men a day and a half to prepare the tree to be cut down.
 A crane holds the tree at the top while it is cut at the base by a chainsaw.

 The tree cutting ceremony has been described as "quite the local spectacle for Nova Scotians," and features representatives from the province, the United States Consulate in Halifax, the Christmas Tree Council of Nova Scotia, hundreds of local school children, a town crier, Royal Canadian Mounted Police, Nova Scotia conservation officers, an Antigonish bagpiper, the Nova Scotia Mass Choir, and Santa Claus.

 In 2014, students and staff in the environmental technologies program at the Nova Scotia Community College Strait Area Campus cut down that year's tree.
+As of 2025, Waddie Long, a Nova Scotia Community College instructor, had cut down the tree for most of the previous decade.
+Also in 2025, Michelle Wu became the first mayor of Boston to attend the tree cutting ceremony, and helped Long wield the chainsaw.